Skip to content

 pnpx @codemod-utils/cli --addon blueprints package-json

-The options for --addon are:
+Possible values for --addon are:

 2. Make the initial commit